All Products

 Alert

 On this tab, you can view the list of all security alerts aggregated into this event.
-You can use multi-dimensional alert statistics, including the number of alerts, defense measures, and occurrence times, to obtain more information.
-This helps you determine the attack method, the attack stage, and the appropriate handling plan.
+You can use multi-dimensional alert statistics, including the number of alerts, defense measures, and occurrence times, to determine the attack method, the attack stage, and the appropriate handling plan.
 The following are examples of assessments:

 • Many alerts of the same type or related types may indicate a large-scale attack or a more severe threat.

-• Regarding defense measures, determine whether the measures taken have effectively blocked the attack.
+• For defense measures, determine whether the measures taken have effectively blocked the attack.
 If the defense measures have failed or are insufficient, the urgency of handling the event increases.

-• If recent security alerts have an Occurrence time concentrated in a specific period, it may indicate that the attack is in an active phase during that time.
+• If the Occurrence time of recent security alerts is concentrated in a specific period, it may indicate that the attack is in an active phase.

 Entity